bucanero/apollo-ps3/docs/README.md

 </apollo>
 ```

 The file must be saved on `/dev_hdd0/game/NP0APOLLO/USRDIR/owners.xml`.
-Apollo will load the hard-coded values when launched, and you should
+Apollo will load the hard-coded values when loading a save, and you can
-select the desired Owner from the **Settings** menu.
+select the desired account from the **Change Account ID** menu under the `SFO Patches` options.

 In the `owners.xml` you need to define:
 - Owner name